Effectively Controlling Reasoning Models through Thinking Intervention: Evaluation on Instruction Following Tasks

-\textbf{Benchmark.} We leverage \textbf{Instruction-Following Evaluation (\ifeval)} \citep{zhou2023instructionfollowingevaluationlargelanguage} as a benchmark to measure how well reasoning models follow instructions.
-The benchmark comprises 500 prompts, each containing one or more of 25 identified types of verifiable instructions.
-These verifiable instructions function as constraints on the output, such as \stexttt{"do not use any commas"} or \stexttt{"no capital letters are allowed"} To quantify instruction following capability, we report the \textit{accuracy}, defined as the proportion of prompts for which the model satisfies all verifiable instructions within the prompt.
-Additional evaluation details are provided in Appendix~\ref{subapx-ifeval-evalsetup}.
+\textbf{Benchmark and models.} We leverage \textbf{Instruction-Following Evaluation (\ifeval)} \citep{zhou2023instructionfollowingevaluationlargelanguage} to measure how well reasoning models follow instructions.
+The benchmark comprises 500 prompts, each containing some identified types of verifiable instructions.
+These verifiable instructions function as constraints on the output, such as \stexttt{"do not use any commas"}.
+To quantify the model's capability, we report the \textit{accuracy}, defined as the proportion of prompts for which the responses satisfy all verifiable instructions within the prompt.
+We consider reasoning models distilled from DeepSeek R1 \citep{guo2025deepseek}, including \rqwens, \rqwenm, and \rqwenl, and the \qwql model \citep{qwq32b}.
+Further results on \rllama models and evaluation details are provided in Appendix~\ref{apx-ifeval}.
+All models use the same tag, \stexttt{<think>} and \stexttt{</think>}, to denote the start and end of the reasoning process.